Sonoff Zigbee Bridge

-Early in June 2020 I received my long-awaited Sonoff Zigbee bridge along with Itead‘s pre-programmed Zigbee CC2531 USB dongle which means I am starting to write about low-power-consumption Zigbee devices including Itead devices (also some from ZemiSmart).
-In this update I’m including the new Sonoff sensors.
+Early in June 2020 I received my long-awaited Sonoff Zigbee bridge along with Itead‘s pre-programmed Zigbee CC2531 USB dongle which means I have written about low-power-consumption Zigbee devices including Itead devices (also some from ZemiSmart).
+In this update I’m including the new Sonoff sensors, the ZBMINI which is a Zigbee Smart Switch – and two updates to old favourites – i.e. The DIY 4CHR3 and the DIY 4CHPROR3 – these are both 4 channel controllers which can be powered be mains or low voltage, the pro adding RF control.
+I will cover these in anothe blog entry.

 First things first, the Sonoff Zigbee Bridge has both WiFi and Zigbee LEDs, a pairing (recessed) button and a microUSB connector.
 Other than that, it is plain white and similar in shape to the black Sonoff RF Bridge (both run over WiFi).

 Step 1: Turn on the new Zigbee bridge, (install and) turn on the eWeLink APP on your smartphone – inform the APP when requested of your WiFi password – seconds later – done – THAT’S it, no button pushing, nothing.
 The APP gave my new Zigbee Bridge a really dumb default name which I quickly updated to call it “Zigbee Bridge” – just to be original.

 Note the reference to “child devices” in the image above.